dlang/DIPs/DIPs/DIP1NNN-MVF.md

 With such a strong statement advocating for memory-safety, and trends confirming Walter's prediction, it is alarming that **D is currently NOT memory-safe by default**.

 The software development field has been aware of memory-safety issues for decades which has contributed to the rise of more modern general-purpose programming languages (e.g. Go, Rust, C#/VB.Net, Swift, Java) that are memory-safe out-of-the-box.
-Those languages require users to employ special techniques to opt out of memory-safety; doing nothing is, efectively, opting in to memory safety.
+Those languages require users to employ special techniques to opt out of memory-safety; doing nothing is, effectively, opting in to memory safety.
 D, on the other hand, is in the minority in this class of programming languages as **D is currently NOT memory-safe out-of-the-box** and requires users to opt into memory safety using the `@safe` attrbute; doing nothing is, effectively, opting out of memory safety.

 As a consequence of the [Default Effect](https://en.wikipedia.org/wiki/Default_effect)[3], quoted below, users may perceive D as an unsafe language if `@safe` is not the default.